fredhutchio/concepts_machine_learning/class2.md

 It can be helpful to orient yourself by finding out which paths of the tree most data points take.
 You can assess this on the image above by looking at the `samples` variable shown in each node.

-### Feature importance to summarize useful properties
+### Feature importance to summarize useful properties in a tree

 Feature importance is a commonly used method to summarize the inner workings of a decision tree.
 It captures how important each feature is for the decision the tree makes.
 It is always a number between 0 and 1, where 0 means a feature wasn't used at all and 1 means the feature perfectly predicts the target outcome.
 The feature importance of each feature should always add up to 1.